Cancer Preparedness Podcasts

 Bob Huffman has been a music therapist at Michigan Medicine for over 15 years.
 He explains what music therapy is and how it benefits not only patients, but caregivers and staff.
 Music Therapy is a free program and is part of the Patient and Family Support Services Program.

-Read/download the Music for the Soul transcript.
+Read/download the Medical Marijuana for Cancer Patients transcript.

 Cancer rehabilitation is a key part to recovery and survivorship for many cancer patients.
 Dr. Sean Smith, director of cancer rehabilitation talks about the importance after treatment to not only help with maintaining strength but also as a form of pain management.